idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/TurbulentConductivityAux.md

 ## Overview

-This is the auxiliary kernel used to compute the thermal effective turbulence conductivity
+This is the auxiliary kernel used to compute the thermal effective turbulent conductivity

 \begin{equation}
 k_t = \frac{c_p \mu_t}{Pr_t} \,,